-Join Jan Kabili for an in-depth discussion in this video Layering multiple Develop presets on a photo, part of Using Presets in Lightroom.
+Join Jan Kabili for an in-depth discussion in this video Layering multiple Develop presets on a photo, part of Lightroom: Presets.

 You can apply multiple presets to the same photo.…But when you do, you want to be aware of whether the settings in the last applied…preset are overwriting settings in the first applied preset.…To show you that, I have an image selected.…And I'm going to apply some vignettes to this image.…I've made some vignettes in the category that I've called LDC vignettes.…Right here.
 And I'll click on the very first of these…to apply a vignette effect to this photo.
 I basically have darkened the corners of…the photo to try to direct the viewer's attention toward the center of the photo.…